Fatal hit-and-run suspect remanded to jail

 “Cheektowaga is not in Niagara County last time I checked,” Wojtaszek said.

-Outside the courthouse, friends of Howes were in good spirits from the judge’s decision.
+Outside the courthouse, friends of Howes were in good spirits over the judge’s decision.

 “We really just want justice,” Amanda Watkins, a friend of Howes, said.
 “We have faith in the legal process.”